Over the Hedge (comic strip)

 Over the Hedge is an American syndicated comic strip, written by Michael Fry, and drawn by T. Lewis.
 It tells the story of a raccoon, a turtle, a squirrel, and their friends, who come to terms with their woodlands being taken over, by suburbia, trying to survive the increasing flow of humanity and technology while becoming enticed by it at the same time.
 The strip debuted June 12, 1995.

+The comic strip was adapted into the 2006 animated film Over the Hedge, produced by DreamWorks Animation.

 History

 Cartoonists Michael Fry and T. Lewis began collaborating through an agent who represented both of them.
 At the time, Lewis was a children’s book illustrator, and Fry was a freelance writer.
 They originally conceived another comic strip called The Secret Life of Pigs, featuring two anthropomorphic pigs.
 This idea was rejected by editors, who thought that readers would not relate to the strip’s rural setting or the use of pigs as characters.
 In response, the two changed the lead characters to an ordinary raccoon and turtle, and in 1995, the strip was approved by United Feature Syndicate.

 According to the Detroit Free Press, one factor in the strip’s initial success was the ending of Calvin and Hobbes in December 1995; when that strip ended, over 110 newspapers chose to run Over the Hedge as its replacement.